WHY YOU SHOULD CONSIDER BEING A DONOR

 Jack – Donor

-When the Bone Marrow Donor Centre called and said I had been matched I felt like I had a unique opportunity to really help someone in need.
+When the registry called and said I had been matched I felt like I had a unique opportunity to really help someone in need.
 It’s not often you get that sort of call.
 The recipient didn’t need just anyone’s cells but specifically my cells because these had the best chance of success.
 I think this appeals to the little bit of vanity in all of us – almost as if donors have special powers in a time of need.
 But it also meant I was 100% committed to making the donation and I did not begrudge the minor aches and pains that came with it.

 Doug – Donor